AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Ash Twin Project - Inside.md

 Inside the Ash Twin Project, you are able to use a mechanism to remover the Advanced Warp Core, this would cause the Ash Twin Project to stop and cease to exist.

-It's possible that we need to remove this core and take it to the [[Vessel]] to activate the final warp to reach the [[Eye of the Universe - Hypothesis]], through the use of the coordinates obtained by the [[Orbital Probe Cannon Project|Orbital Probe Cannon]].
+It's possible that we need to remove this core and take it to the [[Vessel]] to activate the final warp to reach the [[Eye of the Universe]], through the use of the coordinates obtained by the [[Orbital Probe Cannon Project|Orbital Probe Cannon]].